 It’s been a tough year for the global economy but that hasn’t stopped high-end timepieces from flying off the shelves.
 Indeed, Watches of Switzerland reported a 17% increase in revenue for the three months up to 29 January 2023, with luxury watch sales climbing 22% to a whopping $426m.
 The most expensive watches of all secure enormous sums at auction, often far exceeding their asking prices.

 What justifies the hefty price tags?
 More often than not these are one-of-a-kind timepieces that are hand-produced and take several months (or even years) to produce.
 Meticulously crafted with precious stones and intricate engravings, these are no ordinary watches.

-Many of these incredible timepieces are painstakingly adorned with precious gems and unique engravings.
-The rarest of all often have a fascinating story behind them.
-Paul Newman’s Rolex Daytona, for example, is inscribed with a message from his wife Joanne Woodward that reads “Drive Carefully Me” in reference to his love of race car driving.
+The most elusive of all are tied to a personal story.
+Paul Newman’s Rolex Daytona – considered the holy grail among the most discerning collectors – is inscribed with a message from his wife Joanne Woodward on the caseback which reads “Drive Carefully Me” in reference to his passion for race car driving.

 10. Patek Philippe 5208T — $6.23m